hackerzhuli/unity-code/.trae/rules/project_rules.md

 - Implement proper error handling and logging

 ### Testing
-- Write unit tests using Mocha framework (test are only needed for functions that are isolated, that is, don't need VS Code to run)
+- Write unit tests using Mocha framework (tests are only needed for functions that are more isolated, that is, don't need VS Code or other complex setups to run)
 - Use ESMock for mocking ES modules
 - Run tests with `npm test` command